What is Criminal Sexual Conduct 1st Degree?

 Breakups, divorce, and child custody battles are also known to fuel sex crime allegations.
 The worst part is that society will consider you guilty of criminal sexual conduct even when you are innocent, especially if your case involves a minor.

-Regardless of the circumstances surrounding your first degree criminal sexual conduct case, the burden to prove you guilty of criminal sexual conduct, beyond reasonable doubt, lies with the prosecutor.
+Regardless of the circumstances surrounding your first-degree criminal sexual conduct case, the burden to prove you guilty of criminal sexual conduct, beyond a reasonable doubt, lies with the prosecutor.
 That means the prosecution has to tell their version of the story and present all of the available evidence, including forensic evidence such as DNA samples and the alleged victim’s testimony.

 A knowledgeable and experienced lawyer will scrutinize the available evidence and identify any gaps and inconsistencies in the alleged victim’s testimony to help you obtain the best possible result in your case.